omniscoder/Helix/docs/schema.md

 ## Registered Schemas

-All schemas live under the `viz_*` namespace today and correspond to the visualization contracts in [Visualization JSON Schemas](viz.md).
+Most schemas live under the `viz_*` namespace and correspond to the visualization contracts in [Visualization JSON Schemas](viz.md).
 Use `helix schema manifest` to obtain the machine-readable form; a truncated excerpt:

 ```bash
 $ helix schema manifest | jq '.schemas.viz_alignment_ribbon.schema.properties | keys'